For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-This example is for my emergency fund.
-I’m currently underfunded at $9,500, my goal is to be at $15,000 by the end of the year.
+I’m currently underfunded and only have $9,500 in my emergency fund.
+My goal is to be at $15,000 by the end of the year.
 The difference is $5,500 which means I need to save $1,374 per quarter to hit my end of year goal.

-I go through the same process for my net worth goals, debt reduction, retirement and whatever short-term goals I’m working on.
+You need to go through the same process for your net worth goals, debt reduction, retirement and whatever short-term goals you’ve chosen.

-My personal financial plan template makes it easy for me to quickly visualize the changes I’ll need to incorporate into my budget to hit my goals.
+My personal financial plan template will make it easy for you to quickly visualize the changes you’ll need to incorporate into your budget to hit your goals.

-Once you have determined your net worth it is time to set some goals.
+Once you have determined your net worth, it is time to set some personal financial goals.

 If you have a negative net worth, I would focus on debt reduction to get the most bang for your buck.

 If you have a positive net worth, then review your assets to see where you have holes.
 For example, if you have a lean emergency fund, you may want to prioritize your emergency fund this year and then next year focus on retirement planning and short-term saving goals.